tn00627974/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman word-guessing game that demonstrates your understanding of string manipulation, loops, conditionals, and user input handling in Python.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Create Hangman Game

+#### Description
 Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+The game should provide feedback on each guess and track the player's progress.

+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept single letter guesses from the player
+- Display current progress showing guessed letters and blanks (e.g., `_ _ a _`)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
+- Show a list of previously guessed letters
-- End when word is guessed or attempts exhausted
+- End when the word is fully guessed (win) or attempts are exhausted (lose)
-- Display win/lose messages
+- Display appropriate win/lose messages with the correct word